FreeVPSMethods/bindervps/README.md

 # BinderVPS
 A free VPS provider, powered by Binder.
+# Help!
+My terminal keeps getting written the commands you run.
+Run bash fix-terminal.sh in the terminal.
 # How to save data permamently?
 You can't.
 # does it need a account?